-Due to a secondary "hump" or "shoulder" $\sim 20$ days after maximum, the R-band lightcurve does not vary strictly according to the single simple stretch parameter which is so successful in describing the different U-, B-, and V-band lightcurves.
-However, for the two $z\sim 0.18$ supernova to which we fit an R-band template, the peak R- and I-band magnitudes are well constrained, and the stretch is also well measured from the R-band (rest frame V-band) lightcurve.
+Due to a secondary "hump" or "shoulder" $\sim 20$ days after maximum, the R-band simple timescale scaling parameterized by stretch, lightcurve does not vary strictly according to the single simple stretch parameter which is so successful in describing the different U-, B-, and V-band lightcurves.
+However, for the two $z \sim 0.18$ supernova to which we fit an R-band template, the peak R- and I- band magnitudes are well constrained, and the stretch is also well measured from the rest-frame V-band lightcurve.

 Some of the high-redshift supernovae from P99 lack a supernova-free host-galaxy image.
 These supernovae were fit with an additional variable parameter: the zero-level of the I-band lightcurve.
-The supernovae treated in this manner include 6Ne 1997J, 1997O, 1997Q, 1997R, SN 1997S, SN 1997R, and 1997am.
-SN 1994G lacks a supernova-free host-galaxy image for both
+The supernovae treated in this manner include SNe 1997O, 1997Q, 1997R, and 1997am.